ahrtr/etcd-defrag/README.md

   etcd-defrag [flags]

 Flags:
       --cacert string                        verify certificates of TLS-enabled secure servers using this CA bundle --cert string                          identify secure client using this TLS certificate file --cluster                              use all endpoints from the cluster member list --command-timeout duration             command timeout (excluding dial timeout) (default 30s) --compaction                           whether execute compaction before the defragmentation (defaults to true) (default true)
       --continue-on-error                    whether continue to defragment next endpoint if current one fails (default true) --defrag-rule string                   defragmentation rule (etcd-defrag will run defragmentation if the rule is empty or it is evaluated to true)
       --dial-timeout duration                dial timeout for client connections (default 2s) -d, --discovery-srv string                 domain name to query for SRV records describing cluster endpoints --discovery-srv-name string            service name to query when using DNS discovery --dry-run                              evaluate whether or not endpoints require defragmentation, but don't actually perform it
       --endpoints strings                    comma separated etcd endpoints (default [127.0.0.1:2379]) --etcd-storage-quota-bytes int         etcd storage quota in bytes (the value passed to etcd instance by flag --quota-backend-bytes) (default 2147483648)
       --exclude-localhost                    whether to exclude localhost endpoints -h, --help                                 help for etcd-defrag
       --insecure-discovery                   accept insecure SRV records describing cluster endpoints (default true) --insecure-skip-tls-verify             skip server certificate verification (CAUTION: this option should be enabled only for testing purposes)
       --insecure-transport                   disable transport security for client connections (default true) --keepalive-time duration              keepalive time for client connections (default 2s) --keepalive-timeout duration           keepalive timeout for client connections (default 6s) --key string                           identify secure client using this TLS key file --move-leader                          whether to move the leadership before performing defragmentation on the leader --password string                      password for authentication (if this option is used, --user option shouldn't include password)
+      --skip-healthcheck-cluster-endpoints   skip cluster endpoint discovery during health check and only check the endpoints provided via --endpoints
       --user string                          username[:password] for authentication (prompt if password is not supplied) --version                              print the version and exit
 ```

 Environment variables can be used to set the flags, by setting the flag name in uppercase and prefixing it with `ETCD_DEFRAG_`.
 Please note that all hyphens should be replaced with underscores.
 For example, the flag `--move-leader` can be set with the environment variable `ETCD_DEFRAG_MOVE_LEADER`